 Sydney is a beautiful and spectacular city, however, its colonial history is relatively recent.
-The British Penal Colony at Sydney Cove was established by Governor Phillip in 1788.
+Although it’s not as recent as the colonial beginnings in Fremantle, the British Penal Colony at Sydney Cove was established by Governor Phillip in 1788.
 The colony first settled at the north end of what is now the Sydney CBD, on a rocky promontory.
 Indeed, The Rocks are an unmissable sight of Sydney and a very interesting visit, where the visitor travels back in time to the beginnings of colonial Australia.
 In a half-day, you can discover the history of Sydney through The Rocks self-guided walking tour.

 Circular Quay & Museum of Contemporary Art

 Start your Rocks self-guided walking tour at Circular Quay, where your bus, ferry or train will most probably take you.
 The Museum of Contemporary Art is housed in the art-deco style building of the former Maritime Services Board and houses artwork by Australian artists, including Aboriginal and Torres Strait Island artists.

 Cadmans Cottage is a small sandstone cottage near the Museum of Contemporary.
 As the first building on The Rocks shoreline, it gives a unique insight into the early development of the Circular Quay area.
 Erected in 1816 for the use of coxswains and their crews, it is a rare testimony of the first thirty years of the colony.
 The cottage bears the name of John Cadman, Superintendent of Boats from 1827 to 1845 and is one of the earliest dwellings you will encounter on The Rocks self-guided walking tour.